Azure/aks-engine/examples/networkpolicy/README.md

       }
 ```

 Antrea also supports `NetworkPolicyOnly` mode with Azure CNI.
 In this mode, Antrea will enforce Network Policies using OVS and Azure CNI will take care of Networking.
 The kubernetes-antrea deployment template enables Azure Networking and Antrea Network Policies for the AKS Engine via `"networkPolicy": "antrea"` and optional `"networkPlugin": "azure"` being present inside the `kubernetesConfig`.
-For more details regarding Antrea NetworkPolicyOnly mode, please refer to [this]() (Link TODO).
+For more details regarding Antrea NetworkPolicyOnly mode, please refer to [this](https://github.com/vmware-tanzu/antrea/blob/master/docs/policy-only.md).

 ```json